SunDragon936/SpiritualTachyon/replit.md

 - **Navigation**: Added routing for `/tachyon-info` page with proper navigation
 - **Hero Section**: Linked "Learn More" button to new Tachyon Info page
 - **Calendly Integration**: Embedded booking link in "Book Your Session" button
+- **Parallax Background**: Implemented fixed background parallax effect using crystals image with galactic crystalline 5D styling
+- **Content Styling**: Updated all content sections with translucent backgrounds that work with the fixed parallax background

 The application is designed to be easily extensible, with clear separation of concerns and modern development practices.
 The cosmic/mystical theme is consistently applied throughout the UI with custom color schemes and typography choices.